![]() |

 Commenting on the MAEL’s purchase decision, John Swords, the company’s team leader of Maintenance, Planning and Control said: "We were sufficiently impressed with the performance of the Atlas Copco compressed air solutions already installed at our Luton maintenance operation that there was no hesitation in specifying the system for this milestone development with complete confidence.”

-- Further energy savings
+- Latest compressors boost energy savings

 - No related articles listed